katewessels/right_in_tune/README.md

 <img align='center' src="images/class_melspecs.png" width="1200" hspace="100"/>

-The last audio feature I looked at was Mel-frequency cepstral coefficients (MFCCs).
+The last audio feature I looked at was mel-frequency cepstral coefficients (MFCCs).
 A cepstral representation of an audio sample is a nonlinear "spectrum-of-a-spectrum" (hence the backwards name!), and is just one more unique way to represent the spectrum of a sound.
 A mel-frequency cepstrum (MFC) is a representation of that spectrum that is based on a linear cosine transform of a log power spectrum on a nonlinear mel-scale of frequency.
 Remember that the frequency bands on mel-scale approximate human audio processing more closely than other spaced freqency bands (such as linear), and that is why it is useful!
-And lastly, MFCCs are just the coefficients that collectively make up that MFC.
+And lastly, MFCCs are just the coefficients, with each cofficient corresponding to a range of mel frequencies, that collectively make up that MFC.

 The plots below show examples of frequency intensity displays over time of the cepstral coefficients on a modified (mel) frequency scale.